slobentanzer/snakemake-workshop/docs/source/tutorial/setup.rst

     snakemake --use-conda -n

 The command specifies that it should be run using any defined environments with ``--use-conda``.
-The ``-n`` flag triggers a dry-run and tells you what will be launched.
-This let's you know how many processes will be launched and can help estimate how many cores you should use.
+The ``-n`` flag triggers a dry-run and tells you exactly what will be launched.
+It also let's you know how many processes will be launched and can help estimate how many cores you should use.
 The output should look something like the following:

 .. code-block:: console